slateci/slateci.github.io/_docs/apps/tutorial/kubernetes.md

 Though not technically a service, Ingress controllers are closely related.
 They act as a router for your services, while only requiring one entry point.
 Therefore, you can put an Ingress controller behind one LoadBalancer IP address and have it redirect to many services by subdomain.
 For related services, this helps scale service availability without demanding a huge (and expensive) number of public IP addresses.
 ### Demo Service
 Let's take a look at a service.
 The service linked below is designed to target the Nginx deployment from above.
 Take a look at the yaml, and compare it to the firstDeployment.yaml.
 What do you notice?
 There are some shared elements of the service and deployment to link the two, namely the labels.
 Matching the labels of the pods with the selector in the service is how a service knows what to target and provide connection to.
 Go ahead and install this service into your cluster with `$ kubectl apply -f firstService.yaml`.
 Once it's created, run `$ kubectl get services` to view the state of it.
 While the services are visible, copy the NodePort your service is running on (after the colon on the right right).
-To access the service within Minislate, run `$ curl kube:[nodeport]`, and on minikube run `$ minikube ssh curl localhost:[nodeport]`.
+To access the service within minikube run `$ minikube ssh curl localhost:[nodeport]`.
 You should receive a welcome to nginx page if everything is running properly.
 We'll serve something more interesting later.

 ### Volumes
 Volumes are a deeply useful tool in Kubernetes, that is, once you know how to use them properly.
 Because filesystems of containers are not by default accessible within other containers, they provide a new level of interaction.
 These volumes enable containers to mount files that are pre-existing on a host system, from the cloud, or just from other containers in the same pod.
 There are too many types of volumes to cover all of them, but let's go over a few and why one may use them.